DECHIVE

 These questions are fast.
 Answers come quickly.

-Different questions are also possible.
+Different questions are possible too.

-"I'm sensing this kind of problem."
+"I'm feeling this kind of problem."

 "Where are the gaps in this thinking?"